Last updated on 7 October 2021

 Causes of miscarriage

-In almost all cases, the exact cause of a miscarriage is unknown.
+In most cases, the exact cause of a miscarriage is unknown.
 It is very unlikely that your doctor will conduct any tests to find out the cause, unless you have had several (recurrent) miscarriages.
 In most cases, miscarriages are caused by:

-- Chromosomal abnormalities in the foetus.
 This is by far the most common cause of pregnancy loss.
-If chromosomes are missing or damaged the foetus will most likely fail to develop, and there is nothing anyone can do to prevent this occurrence.
+If chromosomes are missing or damaged the foetus will most likely fail to develop.
+There is nothing anyone can do to prevent this from happening.

-- Environmental or lifestyle hazards.
-Your lifestyle overall will not typically cause a miscarriage.
-However, excessive drinking, smoking or drug use can cause pregnancy loss.
-Living in a hazardous environment, with extreme levels of dangerous chemicals such as lead, pesticides or mercury may also have an impact.
+Living or working in a hazardous environment, with extreme levels of dangerous chemicals such as lead, pesticides or mercury may also have an impact.

-- Medical conditions.
 Sometimes health problems in the mother such as diabetes, thyroid disorders, autoimmune conditions, and infections can cause a miscarriage.
-Reproductive issues with your cervix or uterus can also be responsible.

-- There are certain factors that may put you more at risk of having a miscarriage.
-One of these is age.
 The older a woman is, the more likely a miscarriage is to occur.
 If you have had several miscarriages before, you are also more at risk.
-And, if you suffer from any conditions that affect pregnancy, this will also increase your risk of miscarriage.
+In addition, if you suffer from any conditions that affect pregnancy, this will also increase your risk of miscarriage.

 Miscarriage treatment options